chrisjsherm/aws-lambda-contact-us/README.md

-# Lambda container to handle "contact us" form
+# Lambda Docker image to handle "contact us" form

-Lambda function that receives a POST of a "contact us" form and generates an email via AWS Simple Email Service (SES).
+Handle a POST of a "contact us" form and generate an email with its contents via AWS Simple Email Service (SES) using this Lambda Function.

-This repository contains a Dockerfile so you can deploy the Lambda function as a Docker image.
+This repository contains a Dockerfile for deploying the Lambda function as a Docker image.

 > Note: The handler assumes you are calling the Lambda function directly by
 > configuring a Lambda function URL rather than proxying through an API Gateway.